Addressing Plastic Pollution and Its Deadly Impacts

 Fishing and Aquaculture

-The fishing and aquaculture industries creating plastic pollution through lost or discarded fishing gear, such as nets, lines and traps.
+The fishing and aquaculture industries create plastic pollution through lost or discarded fishing gear, such as nets, lines and traps.

 Fishing gear left behind or misplaced, commonly known as “ghost gear”.
 This ghost gear is too heavy in weight (up to 6 tonnes) and continues to trap and entangle marine animals, such as turtle, whale, seal etc.